 We send a number of delegations to conferences across Europe and beyond.
 Our members may choose which conferences to attend, it is of course not mandatory to attend all conferences that we send delegations to.
 We organize the logistics for our members and reduce costs through delegation discounts given by many conferences and, when we can, through seeking funding from the University of Leuven.
 We ensure our delegates are as prepared as they can be through our weekly MUN training as well as conference specific training (for the Harvard WORLDMUN we have an extra set of weekly training sessions due to its competitive nature.)

 Conferences we send delegations to include but are not limited to:

 BiMUN: hosted by Bonn university in Germany

 TICS: in Cologne Germany

-The Harvard worldmun: worldmun2020 will be hosted in Japan.
+The Harvard worldmun: worldmun2024 will be hosted in Taiwan.

 It is important to note that we cannot guarantee that we will send delegations to all of these conferences, aside from conferences like BiMUN, ReadiMUN and TICS.
 Which conferences we send delegations to will depend on member interest.

 the KULMUN conference